inhumantsar/ansible-role-dockerautoproxy/README.md

 ##### SSL certificates

-SSL certificates are generated automatically.
+SSL certificates can be generated automatically or specified manually.
 By default, they're stored in a data volume shared between the containers.
 You can use `dockerautoproxy_certs_path` to mount a path on the host to store them at.

-To flag a container for SSL, set env vars `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL`.
+To automatically generate certificates, set the Ansible var to `dockerautoproxy_ssl_companion` to `true`.
+This will launch a second container which will handle SSL certificate generation with Let's Encrypt.
+To enable a service for this, set the container's env vars `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL`.
 For example:

 ```
 $ docker run -d \